“Buried Myself Alive”

 “How the hell you plan on doing that, Peg Leg Pete?”
-Elisha grunted as the golem’s fist grazed his skull.
+Elisha grunted as the machina’s fist grazed his skull.

 Jules heaved himself partially upright.
 “I’ll bring down the whole ceiling.
-It won’t destroy the golem, but it will stop it—enough that you can come back after and deactivate it.”
+It won’t destroy the machina, but it will stop it—enough that you can come back after and deactivate it.”

 “Fuck that, kiddo.
 You’ll never make it out.”
-Elisha wavered on his feet as the golem lunged at him.
+Elisha wavered on his feet as the machina lunged at him.
 Devisha again sent her daemon spear winging toward the construct’s back to draw it off.

 “At least this way it’s just me.
 And I’m the only one who can do it.
 Plus you have to be here after ’cause you’re the only one who’ll know how to take the fucker apart.
 Come on, think about it, Prefect, for one goddamn second—you know I’m right.”
 Jules took a deep breath.
 “You have to grab the General, now, Prefect, and go.”